 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

 Public Affairs placements

-You’ll have the option to take a Professional Training placement on this course after your second year.
-You can either take a politics and economics-related work placement, or study politics and economics overseas, or do a combination of the two.
+Following your second year of study, you’ll have the option to complete a Professional Training placement.
+You can either take a work placement related to public affairs, study public affairs overseas, or do a combination of the two.

-Your placement will allow you to apply and develop your understanding, as well as discover new approaches and elements.
+Your placement will allow you to apply and develop your understanding, as well as discover new approaches to your subject.

 Additionally, we also equip you with the skills you need to find a placement.
-The aim of our Professional Training placement programme is to provide you with a chance to experience first-hand how politics operates in the real world, at a voluntary sector organisation, a government or local authority department, an MP or MEP's office, or an international organisation.
+The aim of our Professional Training placement is to provide you with first-hand experience of how politics operates in practice.
+Our students have completed placements in the voluntary sector, government departments, MPs offices, international organisations and the private sector.

 Applying for placements